 SFFILM is proud to have partnered with a number of notable foundations and partners over the years to create grant programs that directly fund and support films in various stages of production.
-Read below to learn more about our previous grant programs and check out the Supported Projects Database for information on the many films and filmmakers that are part of the SFFILM Makers community.
+Read below to learn more about our previous grant programs and check out the Supported Projects page for information on the many films and filmmakers that are part of the SFFILM Makers community.

 Catapult Documentary Fellowship